• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of Russian occupation, founder and the first Grand Master of the Polish clandestine Rebirth of the Nation Order ZON, promoting Christian moral renewal, education of the society in the spirit of Christian ethics, justice, honesty and abstinence from alcohol abuse.

-Jailed in Kołomyja prison and next in Lviv prison.
+Jailed in Kolomyia prison and next in Lviv prison.

-Finally on 08.02.1943 transported to Majdanek concentration camp where perished.
+Finally on 08.02.1943 transported to KL Lublin concentration camp in Majdanek district of Lublin where perished.

 cause of death